 Shelley Williams PgDip.
 BPC FPC UKCP

-My approach as a psychodynamic psychotherapist is warm, relational and non-judgmental, offering a safe, confidential space to talk, explore and begin to make sense through developing a deeper understanding of yourself in relation to others and the world around you.
+My approach as a psychodynamic psychotherapist is warm, relational and non-judgmental, offering a safe, confidential space to talk, explore and begin to make sense of your current difficulties through developing a deeper understanding of yourself in relation to others and the world around you.
 You may want to talk about what is currently happening in your life, feelings, memories, relationships, images, dreams... really, anything that comes to mind.
 Together, we may find links to your past that illuminate difficulties in your present, freeing you to make more conscious choices in the future.
-Through coming to understand and know yourself you may develop greater inner strength, enhancing your sense of wellbeing and enabling you to better face life's challenges.
+Through coming to understand and know yourself better you may develop greater inner strength, enhancing your sense of wellbeing and enabling you to better face life's challenges.

 I am an experienced, accredited psychotherapist and counsellor registered with UKCP and the British Psychoanalytic Council (BPC).
 I chose to undertake a long, rigorous training in psychodynamic psychotherapy as I believe a thorough grounding in the psychoanalytical approach enhances work at a deeper level, aiming to reach the roots of current problems, promoting long-term personal growth.
 I completed a four-year postgraduate training in psychodynamic psychotherapy at WPF Therapy, gaining a BACP-accredited postgraduate diploma with distinction, and practised for several years within the WPF Therapy clinic in London.
-I currently work in private practice with individuals aged 18+ in Bromley, Kent, and central London, W1.
+I currently work in private practice with individuals aged 18+ in Bromley, Kent.

 About psychodynamic psychotherapy